 This band and their music contain examples of:

-- Face of the Band: Pirner is the only remaining member of the original lineup.
+- I Am the Band: Dave Pirner is the only original member left.

-- Nice Job Breaking It, Hero: One child after being recognised on the video was forced back into a bad home situation after being turned in.
+- Nice Job Breaking It, Hero: One child after being recognised on the "Runaway Train" video was forced back into a bad home situation after being turned in.

 - Ordinary People's Music Video: The music video for "Can't Even Tell" featured the band and the cast of Clerks playing hockey on the roof of the Quick Stop.
 Randall lampshades this trope at the beginning of the music video:

 - Protest Song: "Black Gold" is lyrically a bit abstract, but the antiwar themes come across fairly clearly, and the oil industry also comes under scrutiny (with the convergence of those two factors in The Gulf War still fresh in everyone's minds in 1993).
 But it also touches on racism and economic collapse.